dipaish/OS22/docs/dockerimages.md

 RUN apk update
 RUN apk add nano
 ```
-> The first line ```RUN apk update```  will first update the package index of the package manager (apk) within the container and fetches the latest package information from the Alpine package repositories.
+> The first line ```RUN apk update```  will update the package index of the package manager (apk) within the container and fetches the latest package information from the Alpine package repositories.
 The second line ```RUN apk add nano``` will install the nano text editor inside the container.

 ***Expose***
 - It tells Docker that the container listens on the specified network ports at runtime.